Forecasters are predicting that large parts of the UK could wake up to heavy snow on Saturday.

 Temperatures are set to keep dipping as the week goes on until the snow hits on Saturday and the Met Office are predicting cold conditions for up the three weeks after.

-If you think now would be a good time to protect yourself from the chill, check out the range of boiler cover we offer here.
+If you think now would be a good time to protect yourself from the chill, check out the range of boiler plans we offer here.